(Rotavirus Diet; Stomach Flu Diet; Viral Gastroenteritis Diet)

 For young infants—Breast milk or normal infant formula

-For older children or adults—Normal food is usually best.
-This could include:
+For older children or adults—Normal food is best, such as:

 - Avoid sugary drinks, like fruit juices, fruit drinks, soft drinks, or sports drinks.

-- Offer your child the foods they normally eats.
-Avoid foods that may upset their stomach or make symptoms worse.
+- Offer foods a child normally eats.
+Avoid foods that make symptoms worse.

-- If you are vomiting, let your stomach settle before eating.
+- A person who is vomiting should let their stomach settle before eating.

 Family Doctor—American Academy of Family Physicians